tcosmo/tcosmo.github.io/_posts/2019-07-18-free-energy.md

 Free energy is a concept which seems to be central in statistical physics, thermodynamics, chemistry and physical biology.
 More specifically, the idea that free energy is a quantity which systems naturally tend to **minimize** is very developed in those fields.

-However, how can we develop an intuition about the following textbook definition of free energy:
+However, how can we build an intuition about the following textbook definition of free energy:

 $$ G = E - T S $$